NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 = High-Level Model Description

 The model adopted for the search-and-rescue mission involves 3 different types of agents: _survivors_, _first-responders_ and _drones_.
-They are placed in different numbers inside a rectangular map, where exits (i.e. safe zones reached by _survivors_ to get to safety) and fires are fixed in place from the beginning of the simulation.
+They are placed in different amount inside a rectangular map, where exits (i.e. safe zones reached by _survivors_ to get to safety) and fires are fixed in place from the beginning of the simulation.

-The key characteristics of the agents are these:
+The key characteristics of the agents are the following:
-- *Survivors*: Can be in 3 different states, depending whether they find themselves near a fire or if they are following instructions.
+- *Survivors*: They can be in 3 different states, depending on whether they find themselves near a fire or if they are following instructions.
-  - *In-need* (i.e. near a fire): They cannot move and needs to be assisted.
+  - *In-need* (i.e. near a fire): They cannot move and need to be assisted.
 After $T_v$ time units, they became a casualty and die.
   - *Busy* (acting as _zero-responders_): The _survivor_ is following an instruction and can be either assisting directly or contacting a _first-responder_ to get help.
-  - *Moving*: When _survivors_ are not near a fire or busy enacting some instruction, they can move towards an exit to get to safety following some _moving policy_.
+  - *Moving*: When _survivors_ are not near a fire or busy enacting instructions, they can move towards an exit to get to safety following some _moving policy_.
 - *First-responders*:
   - *Assisting*: When a survivor _in-need_ is within a 1-cell range, the _first-responder_ will assist them for $T_"fr"$ time units.
 After that, the assisted _survivor_ is considered safe.
   - *Moving*: When free from other tasks, the _first-responder_ can move following some _moving policy_.
-- *Drones*: They survey their surroundings, limited by the field of view $N_v$ of the sensors, and following a pre-determined path moving 1 cell at each time step.
-When two _survivors_, one _in-need_ and one free, are detected, the _drone_ can instruct the free _survivor_ to assist the one _in-need_ directly or to contact a _first-responder_.
+- *Drones*: They survey their surroundings, limited by the field of view $N_v$ of their sensors, following a pre-determined path, moving 1 cell at each time step.
+When two _survivors_, one _in-need_ and one free, are detected, the _drone_ can instruct the free _survivor_ to assist the one _in-need_ directly, or to contact a _first-responder_.

 == Model Assumptions

 To simplify the model described in the assignment, the following assumptions have been made:
 - The map is a 2D grid with a fixed number of rows and columns, and fires and exits are static (i.e. they won't change during simulation).
-- Movements from one cell to another allows for diagonal movements.
+- Diagonal movements from one cell to another are allowed.
 Therefore, the distance can be easily computed as the maximum between the difference of the x and y coordinates.
-- Movements of _survivors_ and _first-responders_ towards a human target (e.g. a _survivor_ goes to a _first-responder_), are modeled with a wait state, where the agents remains idle for the duration of the movement, and then with a change in coordinates.
+- The movement of _survivors_ and _first-responders_ towards a human target (e.g. a _survivor_ goes to a _first-responder_) is modeled with a wait state, where the agents remain idle for the duration of the movement, and then the coordinates are set to the target position.
 This reduces the complexity of the model, lowering the number of states of the simulation and thus speeding up the verification process.
 - _Drones_ know the global position of all the _first-responders_ and their status, at any given time.
 This allows them to instruct _survivors_ to contact the nearest _first-responder_.
 - All _survivors_ know the location of the exits and can determine the nearest one.
 - _Survivors_ cannot start the simulation inside a fire cell.